beacon-biosignals/StableHashTraits.jl/README.md

 ## Use Case and Design Rationale

 StableHashTraits is designed to be used in cases where there is an object we wish to serialize in a content-addressed cache.
 In this situation one does not want the session or julai version to matter to the hash value.
 Furthermore, `StableHashTraits` generally considers hash collisions between two objects that would serialize to the same result (e.g. an `Array` and `SubArray`) acceptable.
 How and when objects collide is meant to be predictable and well defined, so that the user can reliably define methods of `transformer` to change this behavior.

 Since there are times where we may need to define a method of `transformer` on an object you don't own (e.g. one from `Base`) to correctly cache in a particular context, `transformer` accepts an additional object called the `context`, which you should own (see below for details).

 ## Details

 `StableHashTraits` the existing serialization infrastructure in [`StructTypes`](https://github.com/JuliaData/StructTypes.jl).
 Many packages already define traits from this package, meaning that `StableHashTraits` can leverage these declared serialization properties when computing a hash.

 You compute hashes using `stable_hash`.
 This is called on the object you want to hash, and (optionally) a second argument called the context.
 The context you use affects how hashing occurs (it defaults to `HashVersion{1}()`).
-It is generally recommended that you avoid `HashVersion{1}()`, favoring `HashVersion{2}()` as it includes substantial speed improvements.
+It is generally recommended that you avoid `HashVersion{1}()` or `HashVersion{2}()`, favoring `HashVersion{3}()` as it includes substantial speed improvements.
 See the final section below for details on how you can implement your own contexts.
 When you do not need to include a custom context, a short-hand for specifying `HashVersion{2}()` is to call `stable_hash(x; version=2)`.
 There are sensible defaults for `stable_hash` that aim to ensure that if two values are different, the input to the hash algorithm will differ.

 You can customize the hash behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 It accepts the object you want to hash and, as an optional second argument, the context.
 If you define a method that does not accept a context, it will be used in all contexts.
 Any method of `hash_method` should simply return one of the following values, typically based only on the *type* of its input.

 <!-- The text between START_ and END_ comments are extracted from this readme and inserted into julia docstrings -->
 <!-- START_HASH_TRAITS -->